2011 MAC men's basketball tournament: Format

 Once a three-team tie has been reduced to two teams, the two-team tiebreaker will go into effect.

-The top four seeds receive byes into the quarterfinals.
-The winners of each division are awarded the #1 and #2 seeds.
-The team with the best record of the two receives the #1 seed.
-First round games will be played on campus sites at the higher seed.
-The remaining rounds will be held at Quicken Loans Arena.
+The top four seeds received byes into the quarterfinals.
+The winners of each division were awarded the #1 and #2 seeds.
+The team with the best record of the two received the #1 seed.
+First round games were played on campus sites at the higher seed.
+The remaining rounds were held at Quicken Loans Arena.

 Bracket

 Asterisk denotes game ended in overtime.

 Tiebreakers

 Championship game

 In the championship game, Akron defeated Kent State 66–65.
 Senior Brett McKnight led Akron with 15 points and scored the final two points of the game, hitting two free throws to put his team up by one.
 With 12 seconds to go in the overtime period, Kent State had the ball and a chance to win, but Zeke Marshall blocked Kent State's first attempt and the second attempt was deflected.
 As Akron celebrated after the final buzzer, one of the Kent State players, who had laid down on the court in disappointment, was accidentally stepped on by the jumping mob of Akron players, and a slight skirmish broke out after his teammates came to his defense.

 The Akron Zips advanced to their third NCAA Tournament of the Division I era.
 They would go on to lose to Notre Dame in their first game.